Justinvicky91/echofort-frontend-prod/public/legal/privacy-policy.md

 ### 5.1 Evidence Vault
 - Call recordings and evidence: **7 years** (legal compliance)
+- Evidence stored securely with **military-grade encryption** for platform security and legal compliance
+- Authorized personnel may access stored data for security monitoring, fraud prevention, and regulatory compliance
 - After 7 years, data may be automatically deleted
 - You can download Your evidence anytime during retention period